 11. Mockup Generator

 This is a tool where you can upload your graphics to generate mockup images that you can upload to your store and print files you can save to your print file library.
-Watch the video tutorial on how it works here:
+Plus, you can also use our mockup generator to create your own text-based designs from scratch.
+Watch the video tutorial on how it all works here:

 12. Product Push Generator

 This is a tool that lets you add products directly to your store from Printful.
+With the push generator, you can also create text-based designs for your products and add them to your store.
 You can access the push generator by clicking the “Add Product” button in your dashboard.

 Watch the tutorial on how to add products via push generator here: